 Today is a golden age in clinical trials for migraine treatments.
-CGRP, genetics, devices, behavioral interventions and many more approaches are being clinically trialled to collect scientific evidence to support innovative new and effective treatments.
-If we new how to participate in migraine research we might be able to get free new treatments under excellent supervision and care.
+CGRP, genetics, devices, behavioral interventions and many more approaches are being clinically trialed to collect scientific evidence to support innovative new and effective treatments.
+If we knew how to participate in migraine research we might be able to get free new treatments under excellent supervision and care.

 By searching several free directories listed below, you can quickly discover actively open (recruiting) migraine clinical trials looking for participants.
 Here are a few examples of how many studies are recruiting in these 3 cities:

 - New York – 28 recruiting studies

 This patient guide for clinical trials is for those who are interested in participating in a trial but do not know how to get started and what to look out for.

 Clinical trials can be a mutually beneficial activity that provides an opportunity for the patient to receive compensation, experience expert care, receive free treatment and help contribute to medical innovation.